cis-7/Blackjack/README.md

 Team Members: Elizabeth Arias, Joseph Murray, Jason Ibrahim

+Flowchart can be found in the repository as "Flowchart Diagram.pdf"

 1. What problems are you solving in this project?

 A. The purpose of this program is to simulate a game of Blackjack using one deck of 52 cards, and calculate the probability of player advantage.
 It should update the probability of player advantage with every card drawn.